 It’s easy to give people ‘the tone’ when we’re tired and frustrated.
 Try to avoid difficult conversations when you’re tired or stressed.
 Wait to have important conversations until you know you can manage yourself and your tone.

 Vague communication is unhelpful.
 Being vague instills doubt in the people around you and reduces your credibility.

 When a customer service agent answers my questions with words like, “That sounds right, I think so, or that should work,” I hang up and call back, hoping to get someone who can give me an affirmative answer.
-People do this to you, too…they just don’t tell you about it.
+People do this to you too; they just don’t tell you about it.

-Watch your language.
+Pay attention to your language.
 If the answer is yes, say “Yes.”
 If the answer is no, say “No.” “I think so,” says neither yes nor no. Saying, “I think so” tells people you don’t really know.